Alissa Williams and Justin Whitaker

 – juniors Alissa Williams of Kentwood, Mich., and Justin Whitaker of Alpharetta, Ga. – have been honored by the Barry Goldwater Scholarship and Excellence in Education Foundation.
 Williams was named a Goldwater Scholar while Whitaker received an honorable mention.

-Both students run cross country, indoor track and outdoor track
+Both students run cross country, indoor track and outdoor track for Wofford.

 Williams, the daughter of Bart and Wendy Williams of Kentwood, is majoring in biology and computer science, with a minor in mathematics and an emphasis in computational science.
 She is a member of Beta Beta Beta, the biology honor society.